The-Powerpuff-Rangers/ecoseva-backend/README.md

 - Run the migrations by running python manage.py migrate.
 - Start the development server by running python manage.py runserver.
 - Visit http://localhost:8000/ in your web browser to view the project.

+## Swagger UI Support

+This project includes support for Swagger UI, which provides a user-friendly interface for exploring and testing the project's API endpoints.
+To use Swagger UI, follow these steps:

+- Start the development server by running python manage.py runserver.
+- Visit http://localhost:8000/api/schema/docs in your web browser to view the Swagger UI page.
+- Use the interface to explore the API endpoints and test them by sending requests.